iluvjava/Maths/Notebook 2.0/AMATH 582/LDA (Linear Discriminant Analysis).md

 ---
 ### Intro

-Here, we will be interested in thinking about projecting label data onto a line in $\mathbb{R}^n$, and then formate late the problem as a Eigenvalue Decomposition problem Computationally.
+Here, we will be interested in thinking about projecting label data onto a line in $\mathbb{R}^n$, and then formulate late the problem as a Eigenvalue Decomposition problem Computationally.

 Scenario: